 High-dose fructose can cause or worsen insulin resistance, abdominal weight gain, fatty liver, heavy periods, and PCOS.

 How high-dose fructose drives or worsens insulin resistance

 Fructose has a relatively low glycemic index compared to glucose and so is less stimulating to insulin.
-That’s a good thing and low-dose fructose has been shown to improve insulin sensitivity especially in the context of high physical activity.
+That’s a good thing, and low-dose fructose from fruit can actually improve insulin sensitivity, especially in the context of high physical activity.

 According to Princeton researcher Joshua D. Rabinowitz: